THE HEART OF THE CHRISTIAN ERROR

 Yet you have a few people in Sardis who have not soiled their clothes.
 They will walk with me, dressed in white, for they are worthy.
 (Revelation 3:4)

 You know, Christians and non-Christians alike know intuitively how a man or woman of God ought to behave.
 We realize in the depths of our soul that there is such a thing as being worthy of God and of His Kingdom.
 But the current Christian religion blinds us to the obvious.
-We teach that being worthy is not important, it is “accepting Christ” that is important.
+We teach that being worthy is not important, that it is “accepting Christ” which is important.
 Yet the New Testament teaches us that we must be worthy of Christ.

 Religion tends to work with groups of people.
 God tends to work with individuals, teaching them how to relate to Himself and to other people.
 Religious forms and ceremonies do not benefit us unless God is working with us as an individual.

+The Evangelicals are not alone in hindering the normal expectations of people concerning righteous behavior.
 The Catholic Pope, according to a recent book, refused to speak out against the killing of the Jewish people during World War II.
 It is felt that he could have saved millions of Jews from torture and death.
 The Catholic and Protestant sacraments and liturgical practices are worthless apart from worthy behavior.

 Religion is portrayed in the Bible as “Babylon the Great.”
-It is every bit as wicked as the Book of Revelation portrays.
+It is every bit as wicked as the book of Revelation portrays.
 It is a destroyer of the better instincts in man.

+Let me give you a recent example.
+A teacher in a Christian school advised her students that if a baby was not baptized, it would go to Hell.
+A boy in the class, whose mother had miscarried, asked the teacher if the fetus would go to Hell because it had not been baptized.
+The teacher responded that it would go to Hell.
 This event actually took place.
 I wonder how many Christian people believe babies go to Hell if they have not been baptized.
 The people that actually believe such a thing have had their better instincts destroyed by religion.

-Another assault on God’s Character occurs in the teaching that if people have never heard of Christ they are cast into the Lake of Fire for not accepting Christ.
+Another assault on God’s character occurs in the teaching that if people have never heard of Christ, they are cast into the Lake of Fire for not accepting Christ.
+A small child stands before the Great White Throne:

 God asks, “What is your name?”

-The child responds, “Molly, sir”
+The child responds, “Molly, sir.”

 God says, “The record shows that you never accepted Christ.”